rebapipes/nomster/README.md

 # Nomster

 Nomster is a Yelp clone that integrates with the Google Maps API and includes features like user comments, star ratings, image uploading, and user authentication.
+Uses Git and GitHub for version control, and deployed via Heroku.

 Home/Landing Page